niveditaprity/Low-Level-Designs/Readme.md

                   5.User Centric

 - **DRY (Don’t Repeat Yourself)**

+        DRY encourages developers to write code in a way that minimizes redundancy.
+Instead of duplicating code, developers should create reusable components, functions, or modules that can be shared and applied in multiple parts of the codebase.
 - **YAGNI (You Aren't Gonna Need It)**

         It is a principle in software development that suggests developers should only implement features that are